OfficeDev/microsoft-teams-apps-workplaceawards/README.md

 Organizations adopt employee recognition programs to raise employee morale; attract and retain key employees; elevate productivity; increase competitiveness, revenues and profitability; improve quality, safety and customer service; and reduce employee stress, absenteeism and turnover.

 ### What is Workplace Awards App?
-Workplace Awards App provides a simple and intuitive way for any organization to setup and manage an employee Rewards & Recognition (R&R) program right within the Teams.
+Workplace Awards App provides a simple and intuitive way for any organization to set up and manage an employee Rewards & Recognition (R&R) program right within the Teams.
 It allows employees in a team to nominate their colleagues easily for awards and endorse such nominations to show their support.
 It provides the owner of the R&R process (aka R&R Captain) the ability to view submitted nominations and grant awards.
 In this way, the app provides a structure to the award nomination and approval process that is integral to any R&R program.

 The app consciously encourages and fosters the culture of employee recognition in a modern workplace.

 The app workflow is described below:

- - Once the app is installed in a team, the app will prompt for users to select a team member as the R&R captain.
-The R&R captain will be responsible for creating the various awards available in the program, setting up a reward cycle and acts as deciding authority in the selection of award winners.
+- Once the app is installed in a team, the app will prompt users to select a team member as the R&R captain.
+The R&R captain will be responsible for creating the various awards available in the program, setting up a reward cycle, and acts as deciding authority in the selection of award winners.
  - While creating awards in the system and setting up a reward cycle, the R&R captain has the option to configure the program as a one-time or a recurring reward cycle.
  - The app will notify the team members to nominate team members for awards once a reward cycle starts.
  - Team members will be able to endorse award nominations submitted within the Team.
  - The R&R captain will take the final call on deciding the award winners based on the organization's criteria and publish the list of winners in the team.
-To aid this selection process, the R&R captain will also have visibility into number of endorsements each nomination has received which in an indicator of support for the nomination from the team.
+To aid this selection process, the R&R captain will also have visibility into the number of endorsements each nomination has received which is an indicator of support for the nomination from the team.